The Best Cherry Cheesecake Recipe

 Using a stand mixer fitted with a paddle attachment or a handheld electric mixer on high speed beat your softened cream cheese.
 Then add vanilla extract, sour cream, sugar, and lemon zest, and beat until it is just combined.
 Add the eggs one at a time and beat until they are just combined.

-32 oz Cream cheese, 1 tsp Vanilla extract, ½ cup Sour cream, 1 cup Granulated sugar, 1 tbsp Lemon zest, 4 Eggs
+32 ounces cream cheese, 1 teaspoon vanilla extract, ½ cup sour cream, 1 cup granulated sugar, 1 tablespoon lemon zest, 4 eggs

 • Pour the mixture into the cracker crust.
 Remove air bubbles by banging the tin down on your work surface.
 Place the tin into a roasting pan and add a few inches of hot water to the pan; this creates a water bath.